iv-org/documentation/Installation.md

 Detailed configuration available in the [configuration guide](./Configuration.md).

-Because of various issues, Invidious **must** be restarted often, at least once a day, ideally every  <!--TODO: add the number of hours--> hours.
+Because of various issues Invidious **must** be restarted often, at least once a day, ideally every hours.

 If you use a reverse proxy, you **must** configure invidious to properly serve request through it:

-`https_only: true` : if you are serving your instance via https, set it to true
+`https_only: true` : if your are serving your instance via https, set it to true

 `domain: domain.ext`: if you are serving your instance via a domain name, set it here

-`external_port: 443`: if you are serving your instance via https, set it to 443
+`external_port: 443`: if your are serving your instance via https, set it to 443

 ## Update Invidious